tzechong94/csprimer/systems/intro_to_c/README.md

 ## what does it mean for a value to be a certain number of bits?

 number of bits given to store a value. if not considered, will lead to overflow.

+### what is a register

+memory that resides on the CPU that stores values that are going to be operated over

+register access being extremely fast fraction of a nanosecond compared to tens or thousands of nanoseconds of RAM. having a constraint number of register, and it has a specific width, 64 in this case.

+The malloc() function allocates memory and leaves the memory uninitialized, whereas the calloc() function allocates memory and initializes all bits to zero.